darconeous/openthread/spinel-prop-core.md

 fetch the value of this property.
 The stream provides human-readable debugging output which may be displayed in the host logs.

+The location of newline characters is not assumed by the host: it is the NCP's responsibility to insert newline characters where needed, just like with any other text stream.

 To receive the debugging stream, you wait for `CMD_PROP_VALUE_IS` commands for this property from the NCP.

 ### PROP 113: PROP_STREAM_RAW {#prop-stream-raw}